Fermat-ORG/fermat-framework/TKY/bounty_scope_draft.md

 1.0

 ## ABSTRACT
-The development of Artist and Tokenly platform looks to offer to a Fermat user an evironment to connect with an artist and listening buyed music inside the Fermat system.
+The development of Artist and Tokenly platform looks to offer to a Fermat user an evironment to connect with an artist and listening bought music inside the Fermat system.

 In Tokenly platform (TKY) we are allowing the following:

 * Management of Identities.
-* Download music buyed through the music tokenly platform.
+* Download music bought through the music tokenly platform.
 * Music file management (delete and re-download)
 * Synchronize Fermat Tokenly identity with Tokenly music user.
 * Visualization of followed artist.